iboughtamouse/ethogram-api/README.md

 ## Project Purpose

-This repository serves as a case study in **AI-assisted development**, where every line of code, test, and documentation was written by Claude (Anthropic's AI assistant) under human guidance.
+This repository serves as a case study in **AI-driven, human-assisted development**, where every line of code, test, and documentation was written by Claude (Anthropic's AI assistant) under human guidance.
 The goal was to explore:

-- **AI's ability to build production-quality software** with proper architecture, testing, and documentation
+- **AI's ability to autonomously build production-quality software** with proper architecture, testing, and documentation
-- **Human-AI collaboration patterns** for complex software projects
+- **Role reversal in human-AI collaboration** - AI as the developer, human as the guide
-- **Code quality and maintainability** when AI is the primary developer
+- **Code quality and maintainability** when AI owns implementation decisions

 **Disclaimer**: This project is not affiliated with any organization.
 It is an educational/portfolio project demonstrating AI capabilities in software engineering.